stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 The SCP protocol outputs a series of _values_ each associated with a consecutively numbered _slot_.
-The goal is for all non-faulty nodes to reach _agreement_ on the output value of each slot.
-5 seconds after SCP outputs the value for one slot, nodes restart the protocol to select a value for the next slot.
-The time elapsed between the completion of SCP on one slot and its initiation for the next is used to construct candidate values for the next slot, as well as to amortize the cost of consensus over an arbitrary-sized batch of operations.
+The goal is for all non-faulty nodes to reach _agreement_ on the output value of each slot, after which the effects of the value--generally a batch of transactions to be applied to a replicated state machine--cannot be reversed.

+SCP pauses 5 seconds between slots.
+This pause allows the cost of consensus to be amortized over an arbitrary-sized batch of operations.
+During the pause, nodes collect transactions and other inputs so as to devise candidate values for the next slot.
+Any node may be called upon to propose a candidate value, although in practice only one or a small number of nodes actually propose values for any given slot.

 From SCP's perspective, values are just opaque byte arrays whose interpretation is left to higher-level applications.
 However, SCP